DeclareDesign/DeclareDesign_Stata_prototype/two_arm/two_arm.md

 One question is whether the key features of DeclareDesign are possible in STATA.
 In general, I believe they are...

 Another question is whether it would be 'worth' the typical user's time to learn.
-In Bayesian MCMC, JAGS and STAN exist independently of user interfaces like R and Python.
+In Bayesian MCMC, `JAGS` and `STAN` exist independently of user interfaces like `R` and `Python`.
 Most consider them to have a steep learning curve but many advanced users consider it to be 'worth it' in part because these are highly flexible, versatile systems with robust code bases.
-For STATA to go beyond it's existing suite of research design functions, the user interface would likely require the equivalent of R formula objects.
+For `STATA` to go beyond it's existing suite of research design functions, the user interface would likely require the equivalent of `R` formula objects.
 But for the amount of effort for the user to learn those commands, they may be happier learning some R, which is portable and has a large base of existing online documentation.
 Or, DeclareDesign may have to make a GUI guide users throuh the input (and which would write some of the more advanced code for replicability).